Take the next step in strengthening the foundation of your life and ministry!

 - MEDITATION | Practice Bible meditation, so you’ll even more enjoy the benefits of personal Bible reading.

-In the next ten weeks the focus lies on getting to know the main literary genres of the Bible: Torah (mainly narrative and law), historical books, wisdom books, prophets, gospels and Acts, letters and Revelation (a so-called “Apocalypse”).
+In week 2-11 the focus lies on getting to know the main literary genres of the Bible: Torah (mainly narrative and law), historical books, wisdom books, prophets, gospels, Acts, letters and Revelation (a so-called “Apocalypse”).
 We will explore how each genre can be read with understanding and applied.
-Throughout these weeks you will learn to study the Bible inductively (see more info on the left).
+Throughout these weeks you will learn to study the Bible inductively (see more info on the left), read the whole Bible (starting in week 1) and lead a small group Bible study.
 The following books will be studied in their entirety:

 - 1 Peter

-In the last week the focus will be on introducing you to the basics of preaching and small group Bible study: how do you prepare a sermon or Bible study?
+In the last week the focus will be on introducing you to the basics of preaching: how do you prepare a sermon?
 What’s important for the delivery of a sermon?
-Etc.

 We will go out for evangelism every other week and evaluate carefully what we’re learning there.
 The role of the Bible and the Bible’s great Story will be explored.